I've been a Starbucks barista for over 10 years, and I love sharing my coffee knowledge with anyone who will listen.

 The combination of Earl Grey and vanilla is the perfect drink for a cold winter day and I've never actually served this latte with any other flavor than vanilla.
 That's not to say I'd discourage anyone from trying something new, but this drink seems to be a classic no one wants to mess with.
 For a skinny version, sugar-free vanilla and nonfat/skim milk can be substituted.

 Although black and Earl Grey creme are the only Teavana teas that formally have latte versions on the Starbucks menu, any of the hot teas can be similarly made into lattes.

 The chai tea latte differs from the average tea latte.
 It does come with the standard amount of pumps and is really half hot tea and half 2% steamed milk.
 This drink is one of the most popular items on the menu.
 If you walk in and order a chai, this is what the barista will serve you.

 - The main component is Tazo chai concentrate.
 This is a mixture of the same ingredients found in the full-leaf chai tea bag, but the liquid version is sweetened with a fair amount of sugar.
 It is super strong.

-- Hot water to fill the cup about halfway.
+- Add hot water to fill the cup about halfway.

-Tazo Chai concentrate is a mixture of black tea, ginger, cinammon, black pepper, cardamom, cloves and star anise.
+Tazo Chai concentrate is a mixture of black tea, ginger, cinnamon, black pepper, cardamom, cloves, and star anise.
 The black pepper gives this version of chai a real kick.
-It a spicy but even blend of the spices.
+It is a spicy but even blend of spices.